310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/minitalk/raika_2.md

             …Um, Onee-san.
 You don’t seem to have finished the food; are you sure you want me to take away the plate?
             {% endbubble %}
             {% bubble Raika surprised %}
             …You have a stomachache?
-Uhee, please get well soon!
+Uheeh, please get well soon!
 			{% endbubble %}
         </div>
     </div>